Blog

 map of the special areas of the western arctic

-Map shows the special areas of the Western Arctic, also known as the National Petroleum Reserve-Alaska
+Map shows the special areas of the Western Arctic, also known as the National Petroleum Reserve-Alaska.
+Contains modified Copernicus Sentinel data 2023.

 Teshekpuk Lake Special Area

-Meaning "big enclosed coastal water" in Iñupiaq, Teshekpuk Lake is Alaska's largest lake and the heart of a critical Arctic wetland complex.
-With more than 3.6 million acres, the Special Area shelters the Teshekpuk caribou herd during calving season and countless vulnerable birds, such as king eiders and red-throated loons.
+Meaning "big enclosed coastal water" in Iñupiaq, Teshekpuk Lake Special Area is more than 3.6 million acres, home to Alaska's third largest lake, and the heart of a critical Arctic wetland complex.
+It shelters the Teshekpuk caribou herd during calving season and countless vulnerable birds such as king eiders and red-throated loons.
 Indigenous communities rely on its resources for sustenance and cultural continuity.
 Unfortunately, climate change-induced challenges, such as the encroachment of saltwater into freshwater lakes, threaten its delicate balance.

 caribou grazing